Meena Kumari: Birth and childhood

 Kumari was born in one such chawl, namely Mithawala Chawl in 1933.

-Meena Kumari was born with the name Mahjabeen to Ali Bux and Iqbal Begum on 1 August 1933.
+Meena Kumari was born with the name Mahjabeen to Ali Bux (b.
+1899) and Iqbal Begum on 1 August 1933.
 This was a great disappointment to Ali Bux as he wanted a son.
-She was the second daughter and had two sisters; the elder named Khursheed Jr. and the younger named Mahliqa (known as Madhu, a former child artist married to actor Mehmood) Her father could not afford to pay the doctor for her delivery, so he left her at an orphanage, but he changed his mind a few hours later and took her back home.
+She was the second daughter and had two sisters; the elder named Khurshid Jr. and the younger named Mah Laqa (also known as Madhu / Baby Madhuri, a former child artist married to actor Mehmood).
+Her father could not afford to pay the doctor for her delivery, so he left her at an orphanage, but he changed his mind a few hours later and took her back home.

 As a child, Kumari was not keen on having a film career, and would rather attend school.
+As per the contemporary records available, Kumari passed her sixth grade from Municipal School, Dadar and was thereafter homeschooled.
 Despite this, her parents started taking her to film studios for work opportunities.
 Director Vijay Bhatt cast Mahjabeen in the film Leatherface and on her first day of work, she was paid Rs.
 25.

 Leatherface was released in 1939.
 She became the breadwinner in the Bux family at a very young age.
 In an interview given in 1962, Kumari explained that the fact that she had supported her parents from the age of four gave her immense satisfaction.
 She was admitted into a regular school, but the demands of work frequently interrupted her curriculum.
 She did not attend school in any meaningful sense, therefore her education was the result of private tuition and self-education.

-Kumari's father was a Sunni Muslim named Master Ali Bux who had migrated from Bhera (now in West Punjab, Pakistan).
+Kumari's father was a Sunni Muslim named Master Ali Bux (b.
+1899) who had migrated from Bhera (now in West Punjab, Pakistan).
 He was a veteran of Parsi theater, played harmonium, wrote Urdu poetry, composed music and also played small roles in a few films.
 Kumari's mother Iqbal Begum, whose original name was Prabhavati Devi, was a Christian, who converted to Islam after her marriage.
 Iqbal Begum was born to a father from Meerut, Uttar Pradesh and a Bengali mother.
 She was the second wife of Ali Bux.
 Before meeting and marrying Ali Bux, she was a stage actress and was said to be related to the Tagore family of Bengal.